Buy When There’s Blood in the Streets: Adapt or Die

 – Dot-com Bubble (late 1990s-early 2000s): The burst of this bubble saw inflated stock valuations of many technology companies.
 Contrarian investors identified solid companies with sustainable business models, benefiting from the subsequent market rebound.

-2008 Financial Crisis: Triggered by the subprime mortgage crisis, this event presented opportunities for investors who recognized the potential for long-term growth.
+2008 Financial Crisis: The subprime mortgage crisis triggered this event, which presented opportunities for investors who recognized the potential for long-term growth.
 Their foresight was rewarded as the market eventually recovered.

 These historical events highlight the cyclical nature of markets and the potential for profit during downturns.
 They underscore the importance of adopting a long-term perspective and identifying undervalued assets during widespread pessimism.